Dre Campbell Farm

 10. Newspaper Trap

-This method is a good use of old newspapers, as they make a very nice shelter for earwigs when damp.
+This method is a good use of old newspapers, as they make a nice trap for earwigs when damp.

 Simply roll several of the newspapers up, ensuring they’re loose so the pests can get into all the folds.
-Dampen the papers and place them around the garden and house.
+Next, wet the newspapers enough to make them damp and then place them around the garden at night.

-Once the earwigs move in, immerse the rolls in a pan of soapy water.
+In the morning, immerse the newspaper rolls in a pan of soapy water.

 11. Baking Soda Spray